Nitrates and Nitrites in Drinking Water

 - Nitrate + nitrite as N was detected at least once above its MCL in 169 sources.
 Sources per county include San Bernardino (38), Los Angeles (36), and Riverside (24)

 - Nitrite as N was detected at least once above its MCL in 21 sources.
 The counties with the greatest number of sources include: Alameda (7), San Joaquin (5), and Kern (4)

 More recent data from CDPH along with maps are included in the State Water Resources Control Board's (SWRCB's) fact sheet for nitrate (PDF).

 What about water from private wells?

 Where can I find laboratories that can do nitrate analyses?

-CDPH's Environmental Laboratory Accreditation Program (ELAP) certifies analytical laboratories.
-Laboratories certified for nitrate are here.
+CDPH's Environmental Laboratory Accreditation Program (ELAP) certifies analytical laboratories, and has a list of laboratories certified for nitrate on its website.

 Where can I get information about funding for nitrate problems?

 CDPH has funding opportunities for water systems for nitrate-related projects under Proposition 84, Proposition 50 and the Safe Drinking Water State Revolving Fund.

 There's more from these sites: